the French flag

 Summary: Fear and Trembling

-Here Kierkegaard explores the narrow path of faith and shows that this can constitute a third stage, distinct from the ethical and the aesthetic.
+Here Kierkegaard explores the narrow path of faith and shows that it can constitute a third stage, distinct from the ethical and the aesthetic.

-Although this work is less well known to the general public than Either/Or or the Concluding Unscientific Postscript, Kierkegaard regarded it as his finest book; for some commentators, it is his most difficult work.
+Although this work is less well known to the general public than Either/Or or the Concluding Unscientific Postscript, Kierkegaard regarded it as his finest book; for some commentators, it is his most difficult.

 Other works: Either/Or Philosophical Fragments Concluding Unscientific Postscript